 'Mahinaarangi' painted by Robyn Kahukiwa for our Wharenui Ūkaipō in 1998.

-The collection of art at Tapu Te Ranga Marae is worth seeing.
-Scattered throughout the grounds and inside the whare (houses) is an impressive array of artwork ranging from the simplicity of children's drawings through to major pieces by well-known painters and sculptors.
-The Marae has also featured as a set on several films and has served as an inspiration to artists of all disciplines.
+The Marae housed an impressive array of artwork ranging from the simplicity of children's drawings through to major pieces by well-known painters and sculptors.
+The Marae has also featured as a set on several films and has served as an inspiration to artists of all mediums and disciplines.

-The Marae houses contemporary art by many indigenous artists including, Fred Graham, John Walsh, Robyn Kahukiwa, Diane Prince and Darcy Nicholas.
+The Marae featured contemporary art by many indigenous artists including, Fred Graham, John Walsh, Robyn Kahukiwa, Diane Prince and Darcy Nicholas.
 The Marae was the center of Māori creativity, most prominently during the 1970's and 1980's.
-Māori and non-Māori literary and art societies and clubs still gather at Tapu Te Ranga Marae for retreats, collaborations and rehearsals.
+Māori and non-Māori literary and art societies and clubs converged on Tapu Te Ranga Marae for retreats, collaborations and rehearsals.

 Ngā Puna Waihanga